IanFinlayson/exploring-cs/chapter08.md

 :::

 To read this, we would see that the name of the function is `sqrt`.
-We would see that it\'s part of the math library, so we need to put `math.` before using it (unless we use the from style of import).
+We would see that it's part of the math library, so we need to put `math.` before using it (unless we use the from style of import).
 We also see that there is one thing inside of the parenthesis.
 Then the description of the function says that it returns to us the square root of that thing (which it calls `x`).

-Another important question is \"How does one know what libraries Python even comes with?\" The answer to that question is that Python also includes a list of all the libraries that it comes with.
+Another important question is "How does one know what libraries Python even comes with?"
+The answer to that question is that Python also includes a list of all the libraries that it comes with.
 [You can find that page here](https://docs.python.org/3/library/).
-It starts listing the \"built-in\" things such as `print`, `len`, etc. The it lists all of the things you can import into Python, grouped in categories.
+It starts listing the "built-in" things such as `print`, `len`, etc. The it lists all of the things you can import into Python, grouped in categories.

 8.5 Example: Password Entropy